MadErstam/ioBroker.controme/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### 0.5.0 (2024-11-05)
+* (MadErstam) Added handling of temporary mode
+* (MadErstam) Conducted code refactoring to improve readability and maintainability
+* (MadErstam) Again moved admin translations to make it compatible with automatic translations

 ### 0.4.7 (2024-11-04)
 * (MadErstam) Moved admin translations to separate files